 - Include regular protein throughout the day to help balance blood sugar.
 Dentist Dr. Melvin Page found that the incidence of tooth decay would increase when blood sugar levels raised above the 80-90 range. (source)

-- Increase mineral intake from bone broth high in gelatin, raw and cultured dairy products, and seafood products.
+- Increase mineral intake from seafood products, bone broth high in gelatin, raw and cultured dairy products like yogurt and milk kefir.

 - Fermented foods and probiotics are also a must have.